-- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2022 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes but is not limited to: - Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework' 2021
+- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2023 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes but is not limited to: - Keeping Children Safe in Education (2023)

-- o Framework for the Assessment of Children in Need and their Families 2000 - o Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework 2021 (EYFS) - $\circ$ ~ The Education Act 2002 ~ - Education and Inspections Act 2006 - $\circ$ The Education (Independent School Standards) Regulations 2014 - $\circ$ $\;$ The Non-Maintained Special Schools (England) Regulations 2015 $\;$ - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - South Avenue Primary School will continue to follow government guidance in response to the coronavirus (Covid-19) pandemic; regardless of the action required, our safeguarding principles will always remain the same.
-We will amend this policy and our approaches, as necessary. - South Avenue Primary School recognise that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases experienced increased welfare and/or safeguarding risks.
-We will work with local services, such as health and the local authority, to ensure necessary support is in place.
+- o Working Together to Safeguard Children (2018) - o Governance Handbook - o The Children Act 1989 and 2004 amendment - Ofsted: Education Inspection Framework' 2021 - Framework for the Assessment of Children in Need and their Families 2000 - o Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework 2021 (EYFS) - o Education Act 2002 - o Education and Inspections Act 2006 - o Education (Independent School Standards) Regulations 2014 - o The Human Rights Act 1998 - o The Equality Act 2010 (including The Public Sector Equality Duty (PSED)) - o The School Staffing (England) Regulations 2009 - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 - Statutory guidance on FGM - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State.